SimonPop/lanterns/content/graph-spectrum-insights-expansion.md

 \lambda = v^tLv = \sum_{(i,j)\in E, i<j}(v(i)-v(j))^2
 $$

-with $v$ its associated eigenvector.
-Note that the eigenvalues of the Laplacian matrix are all positive or zero.
+With $v$ its associated eigenvector.
+Note that the eigenvalues of the Laplacian matrix are all positive or null.

-The smallest eigenvalue, $\lambda_1$, always equal to 0 and associated with the eigenvector $u = (1/n, ..., 1/n)$.
+The smallest eigenvalue, $\lambda_1$ always equals 0 and is associated with the eigenvector $u = (1/n, ..., 1/n)$.

 In this article, we'll try to provide some insights into the role played by $\lambda_2$ in the study of graph expansion.